Changing Old Habits — Why It Feels Hard, and What Helps

 It might look like:

-choosing a smaller step instead of the perfect one
+choosing one step that feels possible, instead of the perfect one

 Each one quietly tells your system: